codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * Maybe we can look at the input data for a particular case to help us decide which model to rely on.
   * This may allow particular models to *specialize in a subset of the training cases* [FWC - **regimes**]
   * They do not learn on cases for which they are not picked.
 So they can ignore stuff they are not good at modeling.
 Hurray for nerds!
   * The key idea is to make each expert focus on predicting the right answer for the cases where it is already doing better than the other experts.
 This causes specialization.
-[FWC - this is similar to k-means clustering where the clusters drift away from each other over time]
+[FWC - this is similar to k-means clustering where the clusters separate from each other over time]
 * Spectrum of models
   * Very local models (e.g. nearest neighbors)
     * very fast to fit (e.g. just store training cases)